 - Responding to information requests for off-label or off-indication products

 All these activities have their own benefits.
 However, each organization is slightly different.
-It’s not practical to have a step-by-step way of calculating value that works exactly the same for every Medical Affairs organization.
+It’s not practical to have a step-by-step way of calculating the value that works exactly the same for every Medical Affairs organization.
 If, however, value is the intention from the outset, it will come across as authentic.

 Whether you are sharing the science behind a new product launch or presenting information on the newest treatments, do what works best for your organization.
 And move past the idea that you “have to” prove you are offering value.
 It is clear that Medical Affairs adds value in many ways.
 Instead, find a speciﬁc set of activity metrics that articulates that value in an economically obvious yet compliant way.
 That list above will get you started.